Vehicle Modifications and Insurance for Drivers With Disabilities (A Guide)

 A modified vehicle may require specialty know-how compared to standard cars.
 A variety of courses, driving schools and rehabilitation programs, and training can give you a better idea of what’s involved.
 Topics covered may include driving with controls, driver positioning, transfer seats and reduced effort braking systems.
 Many driving instructors are unfamiliar with the needs of the disability community, so it’s important to take a course with someone who knows about driving with a disability.
 Below are a few options to get started:

-• State Department of Motor Vehicles (DMV) or a Similar Agency: Check with your state’s DMV to learn about any adaptive driving training requirements and see which organizations qualify to offer such programs.
+• State Department of Motor Vehicles (DMV): Contact your state's DMV for adaptive driving training requirements and approved program providers.

-• Center for Assistive Technology: The UPMC Rehabilitation Institute, in partnership with the University of Pittsburgh, created the Center for Assistive Technology.
-The Center offers an Adaptive Driving Program for people with various disabilities and medical diagnoses.
+• Center for Assistive Technology: The UPMC Rehabilitation Institute, in partnership with the University of Pittsburgh, operates the Center for Assistive Technology.
+The Center offers an Adaptive Driving Program for people with disabilities and medical diagnoses.

-• American Safety Council: The safety council offers drivers education and defensive driving programs to various drivers.
-Classes are offered online and you can attend via a phone, tablet or computer.
+• American Safety Council: The council offers driver education and defensive driving programs online.
+You can attend classes via phone, tablet or computer.

 Driving Safety Tips